 1997 – present

 The present-day logo was unveiled in 1997 after franchise owner Pat Bowlen decided to make a complete rebranding.
 Striving for an exclusive design, Bowlen turned to creative staff at Nike for help.
 He wanted the new logo to feature the team’s mascot named Thunder.
-Todd Van Horne, Ken Black, David Odusanya, and others were responsible for designing the Denver Broncos logo.
+The development team included David Odusanya, Ken Black, Todd Van Horne, and other company representatives.
+They were faced with a responsible but achievable goal: to beat the Denver Broncos team’s mascot – a horse named Thunder in the drawing.
+The designers finished the logo in autumn 1996.
+The official presentation took place the next year, in early February.
 They managed to convey the primal element’s fury by using the mystical image of a ghost mustang from Native American legends.
 The key idea was resistance, willpower, and lack of control.

 Therefore, the current Denver Broncos emblem is an image of a white horse’s head with an orange mane and eye.
 Navy blue lines drawn along the neck symbolize the flow of energy.
 An orange iris is a fire that flares up in the soul of a beast.
 The mane resembles the tongues of flame.
 Ears are pressed back to bring the impression of speed as if the mustang is rushing forward.
 All elements are outlined in navy blue.
 Due to the renewal of the team brand identity, royal blue was replaced with navy blue.

 The emblem was finished in September 1996 and officially presented on February 4, 1997.
 The media caught sight of the famous Nike swoosh there, yet the company representatives were able to refute it.
 The modernistic simplicity and design have made the Denver Broncos logo last for more than 20 years.